mattrayner/pod-point-home-assistant-component/README.md

 `sensor` (Last ***Completed* Charge Cost) | Show the total cost of the last ***completed* charge.
 `sensor` (Completed charge time) | Show a combined 'charge time' value from all charges for a given pod.
 `sensor` (Balance) | Shows the balance on your PodPoint account.
+`sensor` (Charge Mode) | Shows the charge mode your pod is currently in/ `sensor` (Charge Override End Time) | Shows the end time for any configured 'charge now' override.
 `switch` | Enable/disable  charging.
 `update` (Firmware Update) | Shows the current firmware version for your device and alerts if an update is available